spacetimeengineer/mupy/mupy/lib/CRSPGR022/README.md

 | optimized  |  Create holes for material-/weight-saving or surface enhancements where geometry allows. | boolean (T - true, F - false) |     state      |

 ## HG - Herringbone Gear
+A herringbone gear, a specific type of double helical gear, is a special type of gear that is a side-to-side (not face-to-face) combination of two helical gears of opposite hands.

 ### Example(s)